FischiTheDev/POSI-SW/README.md

 <img src="icon.ico" width="120" height="120" align="right" />

-# POSI-SW
+# OPI-SW

-> Package Online Service Installer Software
+> Online Packages Installer Software

+Name is currently changing.
+We are sorry about it but we had to.

-## ❓ What is POSI-SW?
+## ❓ What is OPI-SW?
-**POSI-SW is powerful a tool to download different stuff from the Internet such as GitHub, YouTube, Minecraft and more!
+**O.P.I-SW is powerful a tool to download different stuff from the Internet such as GitHub, YouTube, Minecraft and more!
 [Download it now for free](https://github.com/yasserprogamer/POSI-SW/releases).**

 ## ▶️ How can I run this program?